TheCodeCompany/wp-chargify/README.md

 ## Git Hooks

-Because we're good developers and we like automation we do the following:
+Because we're good developers, and we like automation we do the following:

 1. Create a `.git/hooks/pre-commit` file.
 1. Make that file executable `chmod +x .git/hooks/pre-commit`